Who can turn on two-factor authentication?

 Where is two-factor authentication for Apple ID available?

-You can set up two-factor authentication in these countries or regions.
+You can set up two-factor authentication in these continents, countries, or regions.
 When additional countries or regions are added, a link to turn on two-factor authentication will appear automatically on compatible devices.

 Africa, Middle East, and India